Key Stage 2 Results

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at St Margaret’s Lee.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that these involve and the consequences when laws are broken.
 Visits from the police and fire service as well as our Year 6 attending junior citizen events help to reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and clearly articulated choices.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety sessions or through the school values.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our online sessions or through the school values.
 Whether it be through choice of challenge in lessons, of how they record responses, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 At St Margaret’s Lee, we teach the children the importance of respecting each other, regardless of age, ability or belief.
 We teach the children to show courtesy and good manners to adults and each other and reinforce how this contributes towards the quality of life at school and at home.
 The children are proactive in designing their own learning and understand that the staff team respect them for taking on this responsibility.
 We are currently working as a school on the Unicef Rights Respecting Schools Programme.